KTH/evolene/README.md

 BRANCHES_SAVE_STARTING_WITH="origin/feature-"
 ```

-If you whould like to create an PR and install it.
-You set env to a string like `BRANCHES_SAVE_STARTING_WITH="origin/feature-` on the features build, this will save the built image (docker push).
-The version will include the branch name.
+If you would like to use and save a branch other then main to a repository, You kan force Evolene to save the artifact by setting env `BRANCHES_SAVE_STARTING_WITH` on the branch build job on the CI server, and thereby overriding the default behaivour.
+This will save the built image (docker push).
+Note that the version will include the branch name.

-In example if you build _my-project_ with version _2.3.2_ on branch _origin/a-feature-branch_ the result will be `my-project:origin.a.feature.branch-2.3.2_abcdefg`.
+In example if you build _my-project_ with version _2.3.2_ on branch _origin/a-feature-branchA_ have `BRANCHES_SAVE_STARTING_WITH="origin/feature-"` the result will be `my-project:origin.a.feature.branch.a-2.3.2_abcdefg`.
+This will then make every branch starting with "origin/feature-" to be saved.

 ### Tag long lived branches as main (enable semver update)